 Many readers keep calling for my views on Austrian economics.
-Apparently when pushing the modern monetary view they get hit with a barrage of Austrian school criticism along the lines that statism is dread and that by privatising everything you will improve the human condition.
+Apparently when pushing what we might call the Modern Monetary Theory (MMT) view they get hit with a barrage of Austrian school criticism along the lines that statism is dread and that by privatising everything you will improve the human condition.
 My first thought when I get E-mails like this is to wonder where my readers hang out in their spare time!
 I wasn’t aware that the Austrian school was anything more than a cobbled together bunch about as large as the modern monetary school (laughing).
 Anyway, I am taking the request seriously and as a start I present some background – some modern monetary armaments.
 We are going to war.

 The Austrians claim that they predicted the crisis etc is nothing more than recognition that their major hypothesis is that anytime the government is involved in the economy eventually things turn sour.
 So eventually, given that economic activity cycles, you are going to be correct.
 However, their understanding of the way the fiat monetary system operates is non-existent.
 More on the another time.

 For now, this blog introduces what is called stock-flow consistent macroeconomic accounting structures.
 It is based on a paper I wrote last year with James Juniper called There is no financial crisis so deep that cannot be dealt with by public spending.

 It is at the pointy end of my blogs and won’t appeal to all.
 But if you really want to start understanding the quality of modern monetary theory then stock-flow accounting is a good place to start.